-Organic composition contains coconut oil and hemp extract, as well as naturally occurring terpenes, for relief.
-Deigned with corndog flavoring to keep pets interested in the smell.
+The organic composition contains coconut oil and hemp extract, as well as naturally occurring terpenes, for relief.
+Designed with corndog flavoring to keep pets interested in the smell.
 Each bottle comes with 30 servings, allowing for long-lasting usage.

-Effects may go down after period of time.
+Effects may go down after a period of time.

-Composed of all natural ingredients, including organic hemp oil, dry roasted peanuts, and salt to further security.
+Composed of all-natural ingredients, including organic hemp oil, dry roasted peanuts, and salt to further security.
 Contains no unnecessary amounts of sugar.
-Great choice for hyperactive or stressed dogs.
+A great choice for hyperactive or stressed dogs.
 Works as a pain reliever by cooling down nervous aches and discomforts.

 Owners will have to monitor closely how much peanut butter their dog consumes.

-Naturally calms down dogs in the period of one hour through the full spectrum of hemp oils.
-Designed with chamomile, an ingredient made to lift moods and brain function.
-Choose the amount of drops based on the size of your dog.
+Naturally calms down dogs in the period of 1 hour through the full spectrum of hemp oils.
+Designed with chamomile, an ingredient known to lift moods and brain function.
+Choose the number of drops based on the size of your dog.

 Effects don't last as long as some hoped.

-Simply place a few drops on your cat's tongue in order to apply the effects of this CBD oil.
-An excellent choice for chronic anxiety or for more stressful situations, such as travelling or large crowds.
+Simply place a few drops on your cat's tongue in order to apply and experience the effects of this CBD oil.
+An excellent choice for chronic anxiety or for more stressful situations, such as traveling or large crowds.
 Composed of non-toxic materials, so it is natural and safe.